nicholasjclark/CV/docs/README.md

 Professional Experience
 -----------------------

-**Postdoctoral Fellow (7/2016 - 12/18)**
+**Postdoctoral Fellow (7/2016 - 09/21)**
 **University of Queensland**, School of Veterinary Science

--   Leading a National Geographic-funded project on the spread of parasites at the human-wildlife interface
+-   Leading multiple funded projects to investigate the spread of zoonotic pathogens at the human-wildlife interface
 -   Co-supervising two PhD students in disease ecology and quantitative genetics
 -   Developing novel statistical network tools to study biotic interactions and their influences on infection risk